Jan21493/LoxBerry-Plugin-TeslaCmd/README.md

 loxberry ALL = NOPASSWD: /bin/systemctl restart bluetooth.service
 loxberry ALL = NOPASSWD: /bin/systemctl stop bluetooth.service

-10. Turn on Bluetooth via 'dietpi-config' (menu 'advanced options')
+9. Turn on Bluetooth via 'dietpi-config' (menu 'advanced options')

+IMPORTANT: the bluetooth adapter is disabled by default in Diet PI!

-11. Reboot your Loxberry
+10. Reboot your Loxberry

 sudo reboot

-12. Log in again as user loxberry on your Loxberry via ssh
+11. Log in again as user loxberry on your Loxberry via ssh

-13. Create a new private and public key pair.
+12. (optional9 Create a new private and public key pair.
 You should use the VIN of your car as the name of the key.

+Since version 0.5 you can create the keypair directly from the GUI, so you don't have to use any command line tools.

 cd /opt/loxberry/config/plugins/teslacmd/
 tesla-keygen -key-file LRW31234567890123-private.pem create > LRW31234567890123-public.pem

-14. Install the public key in your car - requires nfc key card to tap on center console.
+13. Install the public key in your car - requires nfc key card to tap on center console.
 You may use a different device as your Loxberry, but you may have to be in or very close to the car

 cd /opt/loxberry/config/plugins/teslacmd/
 tesla-control -vin LRW31234567890123 -ble add-key-request ./LRW31234567890123-public.pem owner cloud_key

 Once the public key is installed in your car you may delete this key.

-15. Verify if you are able to retrieve the status from the car and send commands to it
+14. (optional) Verify if you are able to retrieve the status from the car and send commands to it

 tesla-control -ble -vin LRW31234567890123 -key-file /opt/loxberry/config/plugins/teslacmd/LRW31234567890123-private.pem body-controller-state
 - output is different depending on the sleep state of the car